Promote Your New Music Video On Social Media

 I have seen many artists do this, and it’s a great way to really get people excited (if they weren’t already) for your upcoming music video.
 Knowing one is coming is fun enough, but there is nothing like catching the first glimpse.
 It’s sort of like hearing the first snippet of a new single you’ve been waiting for, which is the sort of thing superfans freak out over.

 The image you share can be an actual screenshot from the video, or you can take a picture of your screen as you watch, edit, or even as the filming is taking place.
+Behind-the-scenes shots of the band conferring with your video’s Director, Camera Operator, Cinematographer, or anyone else on your crew — no matter how professional or how low budget your shoot was — are fun and visually dynamic.
 Have fun with this step, and if you feel so inclined, post more than one image.
 The more you upload, the more people will be ready and waiting for your new art.

 Everybody loves seeing a clip of what’s coming, but the timing on this should be carefully thought out before posting.
 It’s not as big of a deal to upload an image while filming and then make people wait another week or two before actually giving them the video, but once a proper clip is uploaded to your Instagram, Twitter, or Facebook, those who love your music will really begin asking when it will arrive.
 Keep in mind by this point (if you’ve been indulging in all of the options I’ve posted above), you’ve been talking about this music video for some time, in a number of ways, and likely on a few different platforms.
 That’s what I would suggest you should do, but the more you discuss this anticipated item, the more people will want it, and the less patient they will become.